metabase/metabase/docs/operations-guide/scaling-metabase.md

 # Scaling Metabase

+Metabase is scalable, battle-tested software used by over 20,000 companies.
+Metabase supports high availability via horizontal scaling, and high performance via vertical scaling, as well as a [hosted solution](https://www.metabase.com/hosting/) that takes operating Metabase off your plate.

 This article provides guidance on how to keep Metabase running smoothly in production as the number of users and data sources increases.

-In short: Metabase is battle-tested software used by over 20,000 companies.
-Metabase supports high availability via horizontal scaling, and high performance via vertical scaling, as well as a [hosted solution](https://www.metabase.com/hosting/) that takes operating Metabase off your plate.

-In this article, we'll cover:
+We'll cover:

-- **Vertical scaling**.
-Running a single instance of Metabase with more cores and memory.
+- **Vertical scaling.** Running a single instance of Metabase with more cores and memory.
 Vertical scaling can help with Metabase application performance.
-- **Horizontal scaling**.
-Running multiple instances of Metabase.
+- **Horizontal scaling.** Running multiple instances of Metabase.
 Horizontal scaling can help with high availability/reliability of your Metabase application.
-- **Metabase application best practices**.
-Tuning dashboards and questions to improve performance.
+- **Metabase application best practices.** Tuning dashboards and questions to improve performance.
-- **Hosted Metabase**.
-Leave the scaling to Metabase so you can focus on your business.
+- **Hosted Metabase.** Leave the scaling to Metabase so you can focus on your business.

 We'll discuss scaling strategies at a high level, but you'll have to translate these strategies to your particular environment and usage.
-And if you don't want to spend the time dealing with scaling issues, consider Metabase's [hosted offering](https://www.metabase.com/hosting/).
+And if you don't want to spend the time dealing with scaling the Metabase application, consider Metabase's [hosted offering](https://www.metabase.com/hosting/).

 ## Factors that impact Metabase performance and availability

-Metabase scales well (both vertically and horizontally), but Metabase is only one component of your data warehouse, and the overall performance of your system will depend on many factors.
+Metabase scales well (both vertically and horizontally), but Metabase is only one component of your data warehouse, and the overall performance of your system will depend on the composition of your system and your usage patterns.

-Major factors that impact your experience using Metabase include the:
+Major factors that impact your experience using Metabase include:

-- number of databases connected to Metabase.
+- the number of databases connected to Metabase.
-- number of tables in each database.
+- the number of tables in each database.
-- efficiency of your data warehouse.
+- the efficiency of your data warehouse.
-- structure of your dashboards in Metabase.
+- the structure of your dashboards in Metabase.

 For example, it will not matter how many instances of Metabase you run if a question needs to grab records from thousands of tables in a database.
 That's just going to take a while.
 The solution in that case is either to re-evaluate your need for that data (do you really need all that info every time?), or to find ways to improve the performance of your database, such as reorganizing your data, or improving the indexing of your data.